 Every organization on the planet that has a significant supply chain operation is plagued by inventory reconciliation problems.
 E-commerce, omni-channel, constantly-changing customer demands, and a labor shortage aren’t making those problems any easier.
 In fact, the rise of the digital supply chain is directly impacting how retailers, manufacturers, distributors, and logistics providers manage inventory across all of their sales channels.

-In every warehouse or retail store there is an opportunity to add value, and the good news is that robotics and drones provide payback within three to six months (versus five to 10 years for more traditional equipment and/or software).
-There’s a lot of value that can be eked out of just overlaying a piece of advanced technology in an existing facility, and a lot of smart companies are already benefitting from that.
-After all, anytime you can add more value the end result is going to be positive, regardless of what environment you’re operating in or what market challenges you’re dealing with.
+In every warehouse or retail store there is an opportunity to add value, and the good news is that a digital inventory management system using drone inventory workers provides payback within three to six months (versus five to 10 years for more traditional equipment and/or software).
+There’s a lot of value that can be eked out of just overlaying a piece of advanced technology in an existing facility, and a lot of smart companies are already benefiting from that.
+After all, anytime you can add more value, the end result is going to be positive, regardless of what environment you’re operating in or what market challenges you’re dealing with.